Daniel Junge: Life and career

 In 2014, Junge and Oscar-Nominated Director Kief Davidson co-directed A Lego Brickumentary with Jason Bateman as the narrator.
 The film premiered at the Tribeca Film Festival and distributed theatrically by Radius before airing globally on Netflix.

 In 2015, Junge directed Being Evel, a documentary on the real story behind the myth of American icon Robert "Evel" Knievel and his legacy.
 The film features Johnny Knoxville, who also produced the film.
 The film premiered at the Sundance Film Festival, broadcast on The History Channel, and was nominated for an Emmy for Best Sports Documentary in 2016.

 Junge also produced Liyana, a 2017 documentary following orphaned Swazi children as they create a narrative which is then brought to life using animation—and Hondros, on war photographer Chris Hondros.

 In 2020, Junge served as Executive Producer and episode director on AMC's "Secret History of Comics."
 He also served as co-director and producer on the Netflix series Challenger: The Final Flight.

 In 2021, Junge co-directed Season 2, Episode 2 of "Dogs", a documentary series celebrating the deep emotional bonds between people and their beloved four-legged best friends.
 Junge's episode centered around a former astronaut that hits the road with his Rhodesian ridgebacks on an emotional trip to honor his friends, the deceased crew of space shuttle Columbia.

+In 2025, he released a documentary with Sam Pollard about Carl Bean, American LGBTQ+ and HIV/AIDS activist and singer called I Was Born This Way (2025).
+The documentary is named after Carl Bean's performance of the song I Was Born This Way (1975).